 However, all changed with the start of the war in Ukraine.
 After the EU imposed sanctions on Vladimir Putin’s Russia for the invasion, the works of art were packed and loaded into large lorries before being taken back to St Petersburg by road.

-The gallery is located in the magnificent La Tabacalera, a complex of beautiful buildings which used to house the old tobacco factory.
-Nowadays, for the last decade, it has hosted the city’s motor museum and, more recently, the city’s Digital Content Hub.
+For the last decade, it has hosted the city’s motor museum and, more recently, the city’s Digital Content Hub.

 The Parque del Oeste is also a stone’s throw away.